 Read Across Texas - encourages communities to engage in challenging, insightful and transformative conversations.
 We invite libraries and organizations across Texas to participate in this effort by using books to open dialogue and explore what “knowing your neighbor” could mean within their communities.

-Use the links above to register a program at your local library, download discussion resources, find a participating library in your area or apply for books through a special grant from the Friends of Libraries and Archives of Texas.
+Use the links to register a program at your local library, download discussion resources, find participating libraries in your area or apply for books through a special grant from the Friends of Libraries & Archives of Texas.

 A Man Called Ove by Fredrik Backman (Author), Henning Koch (Translator)

 Called “the bitter neighbor from hell,” Ove is the kind of curmudgeon that neighborhood kids – and their parents - avoid.
 Strict and set in his ways, Ove is not shy about letting people know where he and you stand.
 But what lies beneath this crusty demeanor?

 Ove’s life takes a turn when a new couple and their two daughters move into the neighborhood.
 From foes to friends, this heartwarming journey traces the path from isolation to forging bonds.
 Charming and funny, Ove’s story is a look at how understanding is the basis of change and community.